 So I commissioned Steve Parkhouse to script the three page weekly stories and David Lloyd to draw them up.
 Steve rounded off the first episode with the caption “Night in the city”.
 Ah, another catch phrase in the making.
 Tweaking this too, to Night-time in the City, I asked Steve to run it as a dramatic intro and/or outro line each issue.

 A funny thing happened with only the second appearance of the character.
 David did such a bang-up job of telling the story in pictures that I didn’t think it needed lettering!
 As well as a compliment to their skills, so I didn’t think they’d mind too much, it was also another cute bit of budget-busting.
 Here’s how it looked…

-Being the cynic that I am ad at that stage not aware of Simon’s Spaced TV series, I wasn’t sure I believed the agent.
+Being the cynic that I am and at that stage not aware of Simon’s Spaced TV series, I wasn’t sure I believed the agent wasn’t just looking for an easy few hundred quid gig.
 So over the awards dinner, before the results were announced, I’d arranged for one of my team to quiz Simon as we sat on either side of him, scoffing away.
 “So do you remember the first comic you read, Simon?” the seemingly innocuous question was asked.